The Jews of Rhodes

 The interior of the Kehila Shalom synagogue follows the traditional Sephardic style of having the “tevah” (the prayer reading table) in the center of the sanctuary facing southeast toward Jerusalem.
 There is also a balcony that was created in 1935, as a result of a liberalization of religious policy, to be used as a women’s prayer area.
 Prior to that time the women sat in the rooms adjacent to the south wall of the synagogue that viewed the sanctuary through curtained openings.
 Those rooms are now being utilized for the Jewish Museum of Rhodes.

-Location of Jewish Family Homes
+Location of Jewish Family Homes during the 1930s up to 1944

+Many Rhodesli descendants are interested in learning the location of their family home in the Jewish Quarter, also known as “La Juderia.”
+Therefore, the following five maps (below) have been created to provide that information, despite 70 years having elapsed since the War and many homes destroyed in bombings.
 Thanks to the former residents of Rhodes, they have recalled these locations during the decade up to the 1944 deportation.
-The primary sources are Joseph D. Alhadeff, Stella Levi, Sylvia Hasson-Berro, Diana Galante Golden, and Sara Hanan Gilmore.
+The primary sources: Joseph D. Alhadeff, Stella Levi, Sylvia Hasson-Berro, Diana Galante Golden, and Sara Hanan Gilmore.
 Other sources include Albert Almeleh, Rosa Israel Ferera, Joseph Natan Hasson, Sami Modiano, David Galante, Albert Menashe, and Morris Barkey.

 This “location of homes” project is ongoing.
 Therefore, if you can share information regarding your family home, please forward it to us so we can try to corroborate it for inclusion when the maps are updated.
 We hope you enjoy this remarkable insight into how tight-knit this unique Jewish community was.